 The GED exam contains four individual modules (subtests) that may be taken separately if you will.
 The four subject tests cover the fields of Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.

-The HiSET (High School Equivalency Test) is less expensive than the GED (when taken on a computer) and comes with five subtests because the Literacy Section (Language Arts) has separate reading and writing tests.
+The HiSET (High School Equivalency Test) comes with five subtests because the Literacy Section (Language Arts) has separate reading and writing tests.

 How do I register for the GED test?

 To register for the GED exam (or part of it), go to GED.com, and then you are asked to set up your personal account at the portal MyGED.
 Here you can also schedule your test(s) and make payments.